 The negotiation process was an eye-opener for me.
 It was highly political and made me realise that scientists need to be able to sell and negotiate as well as deliver on the science.

 In 2017, he was awarded one of the world's highest honours in the field of metrology, the Asia Pacific Metrology Programme (APMP) Award for "significant contribution to the development of metrology in the Asia Pacific region."
-Find out more here.
+Find out more in this Scoop news article here.

 Chris and his team, worked on building a super-precise weight-measuring instrument known as a Kibble balance, and it is expected that this innovation will soon be used by many countries to calibrate kilogram measurements.